microsoft/health-architectures/FHIR/FHIRProxy/readme.md

  + TransformBundlePreProcess - This processing module will transform incoming transaction bundle requests into batch bundle request and maintain UUID associations of contained resources.
 This is a alternative for updating FHIR Servers unable to handle transaction based requests.</br>
  + DateSortPostProcessor - This processing module allows for date based sorting alternative on FHIR Servers that do not natively support _sort.
 The processor implements top level _sort=date or _sort=-date parameter for supported resources queries up to a configured maximum number of rows.</br>
  + ProfileValidationPreProcess - This processing module adds the ability to call external profile (e.g. [US Core](https://www.hl7.org/fhir/us/core/)) and/or standard schema validation support for FHIR Servers who do not implement or support specific profile validation.
+ + ConsentOptOutFilter - This post-processing module adds the ability to deny access to FHIR Server resources for patients who have elected to OPTOUT everyone or specific individuals and/or organizations from access to their medical data.

 Check back often as more processing modules will be added. </br>